sauravraghuvanshi/100-Days-of-Azure/README.md

 ### Azure AD Privileged Identity Management:-
 * **What we have to learn:-**
   * What is the Azure AD Privileged Identity Management
-* What is Azure AD Privileged Identity Management
+* What is Azure AD Privileged Identity Management:-
   * We can use this to provide just-in-time privileged access to Azure AD and Azure resources
   * We can assign time-based access to resources using start and end time using start and end dates
   * We can ensure approval is taken before the activation of privileged roles